 Another important example of unsought goods is life insurance policies.
 People generally associate health and accidental insurance with their death or a tragic occurrence and choose to turn a blind eye.

 The perception of individuals is changing in recent times because the insurance companies have adopted an aggressive marketing campaign that helps people to understand the actual benefits of such policies.

-Prepaid funeral services have always been considered unsought goods, and even now, only a few people are becoming aware of the advantages of availing such services during their lifetime.
+Prepaid funeral services have always been considered unsought goods and unsought products, and even now, only a few people are becoming aware of the advantages of availing such services during their lifetime.
 There is a serious need to make people aware of its benefits so that they have a choice even during their last ride.

-An important example of unsought goods is the use of reference books and encyclopedias.
+An important example of unsought goods and unsought products is the use of reference books and encyclopedias.
 When I was in school, the basic mentality of most of us was that such items were of no use because in exams you have to read-only from the prescribed books.

 It was later when our teacher guided us and told us about the benefits that we started purchasing and reading them.

 There was a time when the use of the internet was frowned upon.
 Most people did not have any idea about it and were reluctant to use it in any way.

 With time awareness and increased knowledge helped the people to overcome their fears so that they could make it one of the most sought-after products in the world.